thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 # **searchConnection**
 > Array<SearchConnectionResponse> searchConnection(searchConnectionRequest)

   Version: 9.2.0.cl or later   Gets connection objects.
 Requires `DATAMANAGEMENT` (**Can manage data**) or `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `CAN_CREATE_OR_EDIT_CONNECTIONS` (**Can create/edit Connections**) privilege is required.  - To get a list of all connections available in the ThoughtSpot system, send the API request without any attributes in the request body. - To get the connection objects for a specific type of data warehouse, specify the type in `data_warehouse_types`. - To fetch details of a connection object, specify the connection object GUID or name.
 The `name_pattern` attribute allows passing partial text with `%` for a wildcard match. - To get details of the database, schemas, tables, or columns from a data connection object, specify `data_warehouse_object_type`. - To get a specific database, schema, table, or column from a connection object, define the object type in `data_warehouse_object_type` and object properties in the `data_warehouse_objects` array.
 For example, to search for a column, you must pass the database, schema, and table names in the API request.
 Note that in the following example, object properties are set in a hierarchical order (`database` > `schema` > `table` > `column`).  ``` {   \"connections\": [     {       \"identifier\": \"b9d1f2ef-fa65-4a4b-994e-30fa2d57b0c2\",       \"data_warehouse_objects\": [         {           \"database\": \"NEBULADEV\",           \"schema\": \"INFORMATION_SCHEMA\",           \"table\": \"APPLICABLE_ROLES\",           \"column\": \"ROLE_NAME\"         }       ]     }   ],   \"data_warehouse_object_type\": \"COLUMN\" } ```  - To fetch data by `configuration`, specify `data_warehouse_object_type`.
 For example, to fetch columns from the `DEVELOPMENT` database, specify the `data_warehouse_object_type` as `DATABASE` and define the `configuration` string as `{\"database\":\"DEVELOPMENT\"}`.
 To get column data for a specific table, specify the table, for example,`{\"database\":\"RETAILAPPAREL\",\"table\":\"PIPES\"}`. - To query connections by `authentication_type`, specify `data_warehouse_object_type`.
 Supported values for `authentication_type` are:   - `SERVICE_ACCOUNT`: For connections that require service account credentials to authenticate to the Cloud Data Warehouse and fetch data.   - `OAUTH`: For connections that require OAuth credentials to authenticate to the Cloud Data Warehouse and fetch data.
 Teradata, Oracle, and Presto Cloud Data Warehouses do not support the OAuth authentication type.   - `IAM`: For connections that have the IAM OAuth set up.
 This authentication type is supported on Amazon Redshift connections only.   - `EXTOAUTH`: For connections that have External OAuth set up.
 ThoughtSpot supports external [OAuth with Microsoft Azure Active Directory (AD)](https://docs.thoughtspot.com/cloud/latest/ connections-snowflake-azure-ad-oauth) and [Okta for Snowflake data connections](https://docs.thoughtspot.com/cloud/latest/connections-snowflake-okta-oauth).   - `KEY_PAIR`: For connections that require Key Pair account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Snowflake connections only.   - `OAUTH_WITH_PKCE`: For connections that require OAuth with PKCE account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Snowflake, Starburst, Databricks, Denodo  connections only.   - `EXTOAUTH_WITH_PKCE`: For connections that require External OAuth With PKCE account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Snowflake connections only.   - `OAUTH_WITH_PEZ`: For connections that require OAuth With PEZ account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Amazon Redshift connections only.   - `OAUTH_WITH_SERVICE_PRINCIPAL`: For connections that require OAuth With Service Principal account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Databricks connections only.   - `PERSONAL_ACCESS_TOKEN`: For connections that require Personal Access Token account credentials to authenticate to the Cloud Data Warehouse and fetch data.
 This authentication type is supported on Databricks connections only.   - `OAUTH_CLIENT_CREDENTIALS`: For connections that require OAuth Client Credentials to authenticate to the Cloud Data Warehouse and fetch data.
-This authentication type is supported on Snowflake connections only. - To include more details about connection objects in the API response, set `include_details` to `true`. - You can also sort the output by field names and filter connections by tags.  **NOTE**: When filtering connection records by parameters other than `data_warehouse_types` or `tag_identifiers`, ensure that you set `record_size` to `-1` and `record_offset` to `0` for precise results.
+This authentication type is supported on Snowflake connections only. - To include more details about connection objects in the API response, set `include_details` to `true`. - You can also sort the output by field names and filter connections by tags.  **NOTE**: In addition to the connection GUID and name, the `identifier` field on each entry in `connections` accepts a Custom object ID if one is configured for the connection.
+The response also includes the `obj_id` field for each connection that has one set.  **NOTE**: When filtering connection records by parameters other than `data_warehouse_types` or `tag_identifiers`, ensure that you set `record_size` to `-1` and `record_offset` to `0` for precise results.

 ### Example